adityasharad/ql/docs/codeql/codeql-cli/exit-codes.rst

 This should be considered a bug.
 The CLI usually writes an abbreviated error description to stderr.
 If you can reproduce the bug, it's helpful to use ``--logdir`` and send the log files to GitHub in a bug report.

+137
+---

+On POSIX-compliant systems, this means the operating system sent signal 9, known as ``SIGKILL``, and terminated the CodeQL process.

+One situation where this may arise is when the system does not have enough available memory for CodeQL to run alongside other processes on the machine.
+In this case, the system's out-of-memory (OOM) killer sends the ``SIGKILL` signal to terminate the CodeQL process.

+If you encounter this error, consider either using the ``--ram`` option to reduce the amount of memory passed to CodeQL, or using a machine with more available memory.

+If the problem persists, this should be considered a bug: please use ``--logdir`` and send the log files to GitHub in a bug report.

 Other
 -----